Yes, I do think that Financial Independence Academy is a scam and I’m going to give you great reasons as to why.

 Here’s what happened which basically summarizes why I gave it 0 stars:

 Well to start things off, this isn’t even a real program, it’s just a site, with (at this stage in time) a made up name of a program that leads you 2 other possible programs:

 B) You enter a more expensive, high ticket program.
+And this is the same program I said got taken down by the FTC above.
 Either way, I would not recommend either.

-You see, when I looked for FIA’s official site, I only found sites linking to it, and the only seemingly authentic one linked me to a sign up form, which I completed.
+You see, when I looked for Financial Independence Academy’s official site, I only found sites linking to it, and the only seemingly authentic one linked me to a sign up form, which I completed.
 That led nowhere since I didn’t get an email.
 Here is what it looked like:

 Then right after that sign up, I entered another website, which ALSO asked me to enter my email in a sign up form.
 Well, OK, I did that too.

 I was then greeted with a sales video that I am quite certain I’ve seen before on a scam program I’ve reviewed, but I couldn’t remember the exact name (there’s just so many of them that I often don’t remember every name).
 What I can say is that many scam programs do indeed use duplicate sales videos, but then pitch their own program.

 The 2 possible programs you will actually get, their details and risks: